roeegro/SwimFix/README.md

     - **Performance evaluation** of the swimmer:
 	    - Error detection
 	    - Manuel error annotation
-    - **Analytical ** of the swimmer's pose in each frame of the video:
+    - **Analytical extraction** of the swimmer's pose in each frame of the video:
 		- Graphs of the keypoints' coordinates
 		- Graphs of the angles of the swimmer's shoulder/elbows/wrists
     - **Model Testing and Evaluation**